Do you often access your ftp site to make some simple changes or to share some documents that you wish to be accessible from anywhere?

 To install CurlFtpFS on CentOS, Fedora, AlmaLinux, and Red Hat:

 To install CurlFtpFS on Arch Linux and Manjaro:

 $ sudo pacman -S curlftpfs

 Mount ftp directory

 - After CurlFtpFS has been installed, create a directory where you would like to mount the remote FTP server.

 # mkdir /mnt/my_ftp

 - Next, use curlftpfs to mount your remote ftp site by using the following command syntax.

 # curlftpfs ftp-user:firstname.lastname@example.org /mnt/my_ftp/

-On Debian you can mount ftp using curlftpfs as a root and this allows only root user to access ftp mount.
-No other users are allowed since by default only users that mounts has and access to mount directory.
+- On most Linux systems you can mount ftp using curlftpfs as root and this allows only root user to access ftp mount.
+No other users are allowed since by default only users that mount have access to mount directory.
 When mounting ftp as a non-root user you may get a following error message:

 fuse: failed to open /dev/fuse: Permission denied